Pulkit7902/Seva-Bhart/README.md

 We gained some valuable experience and knowledge from the hackathon, learning to use new technologies that we had previously only had limited exposure to.
 Overcoming obstacles such as limited time and competing priorities taught us the importance of effective time management and the need to prioritize tasks.

 This experience has given us a great sense of accomplishment and has motivated us to continue exploring new technologies and improving our skills.
 The hackathon also provided us with an opportunity to connect with like-minded individuals and collaborate with others, which was a great learning experience in itself.
 Overall, we were thrilled with what we were
 We came to the realization that there is always room for expansion and development when we thought back on our experience with this project.
 We'd like to completely deploy the delivery partners feature.
 Users would be able to communicate with one another, exchange concepts, and take part in conversations about how to educate kids.
 In addition, before delivering NGOs instructions, we would like to have them verified.
-In order to .